qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 To create a new Shapefile layer, choose :menuselection:`Create Layer -->` |newVectorLayer| :menuselection:`New Shapefile Layer...` from the :menuselection:`Layer` menu.
 The :guilabel:`New Shapefile Layer` dialog will be displayed as shown in figure_create_shapefile_.
-Choose the type of layer (point, line or polygon) and the CRS (coordinate reference system).
+The first step is to provide a path and name for the Shapefile.
+QGIS will automatically add the :file:`.shp` extension to the name you specify Next, choose the type of layer (point, line or polygon) and optional Z or M dimensions, as well as the CRS (coordinate reference system).

 .. _figure_create_shapefile: